FirelyTeam/firely-docs/simplifier/simplifierShare.rst

 Personal Shares
 """""""""""""""
 Through your personal menu (click on your avatar at the top right and select ``Shares``) you can access a list of all your Shares.
+From here you can also quickly add a new Share by clicking the green ``New`` button.

 .. image:: ./images/SharesPage.PNG